Ryan Castellani: Oakland Athletics

 On November 23, 2021, Castellani signed a minor league contract with the Oakland Athletics.
 He spent time with the Athletics in spring training, and was optioned to minor league camp before the 2022 season began.
 On April 15, 2022, Castellani was added to the Athletics roster for their road trip to Toronto as a COVID-related substitute.
 Castellani made 3 scoreless appearances for Oakland, striking out one in 2.2 innings of work.
 On April 29, he was removed from the 40-man roster and returned to the Triple-A Las Vegas Aviators.
 He struggled to an 11.97 ERA in 26 games for Las Vegas before he was released on July 28, 2022.

-Kansas City Monarchs
+Gastonia Honey Hunters

 On February 13, 2023, Castellani signed with the Kansas City Monarchs of the American Association of Professional Baseball.
+Prior to the start of the AA season, on May 1, Castellani was traded to the Gastonia Honey Hunters of the Atlantic League of Professional Baseball in exchange for future considerations.
+He became a free agent following the season after not appearing in a game.

+Algodoneros de Unión Laguna

+On May 6, 2024, Castellani signed with the Algodoneros de Unión Laguna of the Mexican League.
+In 7 starts for Unión Laguna, he struggled immensely, going 0-2 with a 7.33 ERA with more walks (20) than strikeouts (13) across 27 innings pitched.
+Castellani was released on July 22.

 World Baseball Classic

-Castellani opened two games for Italy in the World Baseball Classic in March 2023, with two earned runs and three strikeouts over four innings.
+Castellani opened two games for Team Italy in the World Baseball Classic in March 2023, with two earned runs and three strikeouts over four innings.